AliHaidarAzizi/MyTandas/README.md

 - **Toilet Reviews and Ratings**: Users can review and rate public toilets based on their cleanliness, facilities, and overall experience.
 - **Navigation**: The app provides directions to the nearest public toilets.
 - **Tips and Donations**: Users can contribute or donate to the toilet owners to support maintenance and cleanliness.

+## Architecture

+1. **Frontend (React.js)**: The frontend of your application will be built using React.js.
+You'll have various components such as:
+   - Home: Where users can see a list of toilets, search for toilets, and navigate to other parts of the app.
+   - Toilet Details: Where users can see details about a toilet, including reviews and ratings.
+   - Review Form: Where users can submit their reviews and ratings.
+   - Navigation: Where users can get directions to a toilet.
+   - Donation: Where users can make a donation.

+2. **Backend (Express.js & Node.js)**: Your server will be built with Express.js running on Node.js.
+It will expose APIs for the frontend to consume, such as:
+   - GET /toilets: Fetch a list of toilets.
+   - GET /toilets/:id: Fetch details about a specific toilet.
+   - POST /reviews: Submit a review for a toilet.
+   - GET /navigation/:id: Get directions to a toilet.
+   - POST /donations: Make a donation.

+3. **Database (MongoDB)**: MongoDB will be used to store data about toilets, reviews, and donations.
+You'll have collections such as:
+   - Toilets: Stores data about each toilet.
+   - Reviews: Stores user reviews and ratings for each toilet.
+   - Donations: Stores donation data.

+4. **User Authentication**: You might also want to consider adding user authentication so that users can create accounts, submit reviews, and make donations.
+This could be done using technologies like Passport.js or Firebase Authentication.

 ## Getting Started